What are Awareness Ribbons?

 - The Spina Bifida Association ribbon color is blue and teal and represents all forms of Spina Bifida including Occult Spinal Dysraphism, Spina Bifida Occulta, Meningocele and Myelomeningocele.

 - Suicide awareness and prevention (also see yellow ribbon).

 - Spina Bifida and Hydrocephalus - Ribbon incorporates combined colors of both Spina Bifida (Yellow) and Hydrocephalus (Two Tone Blue ribbon with water drop on the side ).

 Brown with Pink Dots

 - The Persistent Cloaca ribbon is brown to symbolize bowel issues, and the pink dots symbolize occurrence in females only.

-- Arachnoiditis - The purple is for neuropathy and the burgundy is for meningitis.
+- Arachnoiditis - Purple is for neuropathy and burgundy for meningitis.

-- Idiopathic Hypersomnia is a disease, thought to be a neurological disorder, characterized primarily by severe excessive daytime sleepiness (EDS).
-It is usually a lifelong chronic disease, which is often debilitating.
+- Idiopathic Hypersomnia - Disease characterized primarily by severe excessive daytime sleepiness (EDS).

-- MEF2C Haploinsufficiency Syndrome is an emerging neurodevelopmental disorder associated with intellectual disability, autistic features, epilepsy, and abnormal movements.
+- MEF2C Haploinsufficiency Syndrome - Neurodevelopmental disorder associated with intellectual disability, autistic features, epilepsy, and abnormal movements.

 - The Mandibulofacial Dysostosis with Microcephaly ribbon is royal blue with a yellow border, and yellow letters MFDM on the left bottom portion of the ribbon.
 The ribbon design combines craniofacial and microcephaly colors.